Aleš Veselý

-Aleš Veselý (3 February 1935, Čáslav - 14 December 2015, Prague) was a Czech sculptor, graphic artist, painter and academy teacher.
+Aleš Veselý (3 February 1935 – 14 December 2015) was a Czech sculptor, graphic artist, painter and academy teacher.

 Life

-Aleš Veselý came from a mixed Jewish family of an insurance clerk and during World War II he lived with his parents in Hradec Králové.
+Aleš Veselý was born on 3 February 1935 in Čáslav.
+He came from a mixed Jewish family of an insurance clerk and during World War II he lived with his parents in Hradec Králové.
 As a six-year-old boy, he had to wear the yellow six-pointed star in public and this experience marked him for life.
 His father and sister were deported to the Terezín Concentration Camp, but managed to escape before the end of the war and returned home.
 During the war, 47 of his relatives were murdered.
 Aleš Veselý, as a Jew, was not allowed to go to school and did not graduate from the fifth grade of primary school until after the war.
 His father got a new job in Ústí nad Labem, where Aleš Veselý started to study at the gymnasium.
 After the education reform he finished the so-called Unified School of the Second Grade in Prague.

 From childhood he painted and later attended the Secondary Art school in Prague, but after two years his professors recommended him to go to the Academy.
 At the age of seventeen, he was admitted without a high school diploma and without meeting the prescribed minimum age to the graphic arts preparatory school.
 Eventually he completed his entire studies in the graphic studio of Prof. Vladimír Silovský, where there was a very free atmosphere and it was sufficient to bring one's home works several times during the year.
 Since moving to Prague, he learned to play the piano while improvising and composing his own music.
 Until the early 1960s, he considered music more creative and hesitated to pursue it professionally.
 It was not until the advent of abstraction that he finally decided to pursue visual art.